About Squeaky Little Wheel Bakery

 - Being clear about what is and what is not in our products.
 You have a right to know what's in your food.
-Ingredient labels can be found on the individual donut and donut mix pages.
+Ingredient labels can be found on each product page.

 - Only using ingredients we would feed to our own family and friends.
 We love these people so it goes without saying, we only use high quality ingredients from sources we trust.

 - Environmentally friendly production practices.
 For our fresh donuts and cupcakes, we control overproduction and food waste by requiring pre-order.
-We choose compostable options over non-compostable single use plastics and use good old-fashioned labor to eliminate unnecessary waste (ie. we hand fill donut trays and cupcake pans instead of using plastic piping bags and select compostable alternatives when single use items are required.
+We use good old-fashioned labor to cut out plastic waste such as single use plastic piping bags and select compostable alternatives when single use items are required.

 - Environmentally friendly packaging.
 Our fresh donut and cupcake boxes are biodegradable/recyclable.
 The packaging we use for our mixes is intentionally minimalist (we would like to think that you're buying our product for the yummy mixes, not a pretty package.)
-External boxes are made from 100% recycled materials, are recyclable/biodegradable, and our ingredient bags are made from plants and are 100% compostable.
+Our donut mix boxes are made from 100% recycled materials, are recyclable/biodegradable, and our ingredient bags are made from cellulose and are 100% commercially compostable.